andreaskielkopf/BackSnap/gallery/backup_en.md

 # Example scripts for backup with backsnap
 #### An example script for the local computer
 The script must be started in a **graphical terminal** with **sudo** !

+#### Alternative configuration in /etc/backsnap.d
+The now better alternative is a configuration file /etc/backsnap.d/local.conf .
+Samples for this are stored here in the project.
+If the program is started with `sudo backsnap -gi`, the config can be initialised.

-#### Don't forget to adapt!
+#### Don't forget to customize!
-The scripts must be adapted to the local conditions.
+If you do use the scripts, they must be adapted to local conditions.
 In particular the following points:

 `BS_ID=03417033`